-Fujifilm X100F versus Canon 1D X Mark II
+Fujifilm X100F vs Canon 1D X Mark II

-The Fujifilm X100F and the Canon EOS-1D X Mark II are two digital cameras that were officially introduced, respectively, in January 2017 and February 2016.
+The Fujifilm X100F and the Canon EOS-1D X Mark II are two digital cameras that were revealed to the public, respectively, in January 2017 and February 2016.
 The X100F is a fixed lens compact, while the 1DX Mark II is a DSLR.
 The cameras are based on an APS-C (X100F) and a full frame (1DX Mark II) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X100F vs Canon 1D X Mark II

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Canon 1D X Mark II.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X Mark II is considerably larger (179 percent) than the Fujifilm X100F.
 It is noteworthy in this context that the 1DX Mark II is splash and dust-proof, while the X100F does not feature any corresponding weather-sealing.